-Our drug rehab aftercare prevention staff is committed to ensuring that the clients transition into everyday living goes as smoothly as possible.
+Our drug rehab aftercare prevention staff is committed to ensuring that the client’s transition into everyday living goes as smoothly as possible.
 Our staff designs a relapse prevention plan for each client.
-Relapse prevention will address the individual triggers that might sabotage recovery.
+Relapse prevention will address the individual causes that might sabotage recovery.
 The aftercare prevention staff at our facilities will address behavior and also patterns of thought that may also hinder the recovery process.

 Relapse Signs And Symptoms